Rep. Roy Announces DeSantis Endorsement

-"I stand 100% alongside this wonderful woman & her husband, @RonDeSantis, because they are truly good & decent people," the Texas Republican responded on X, formerly Twitter, to a tweet posted by Florida first lady Casey DeSantis, reported The Hill.
+"I stand 100% alongside this wonderful woman & her husband, @RonDeSantis, because they are truly good & decent people," the Texas Republican responded on X to a tweet posted by Florida first lady Casey DeSantis, reported The Hill.

 "America needs THAT again.
 I proudly fight for @RonDeSantis to be our GOP nominee for President because it's time to #MeetTheMoment & WIN again. #DeSantis2024."